SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 → No CAD: Why?
 → Ambiguous tolerances: Very unprofessional

-So, this is what I did: I started from the very foundation, and worked my way up till I complete the First Stage.
+So, this is what I did: I started from the very foundation, and worked my way up till I complete the Kinematic Base Module (KBM).
 Instead of abandoning the plan, I tried systematic verification.

 1. **4040 Aluminium Extrusion** from Robokits 4040 T-Slot (Astro Industrial grade): I checked slot width (8 mm vs 10 mm variants), core wall thickness, center bore diameter, and outer corner radius.
 There is only a 2D drawing image provided.
 No tolerance specifications.
 No downloadable 3D model.
 So, I chose [this](https://www.3dprintronics.com/products/t-slot-aluminium-extrusion-4040-8mm?srsltid=AfmBOorlrQFAR1Xrt53eLpePYovKiCMCeYb2kc3UqxQDkFEoahj_P2o4YdA) from 3DPrintronics, instead.